MikeMNelhams/SpermTracking/README.md

 The `scripts` contains all of our up-to-date research for our own proposed algorithms for tracking sperm from basic AI-annotated videos of sperm.
 `Final Result` is the main python file, with its own ReadMe file for documentation.

-For an extended review of the algorithms used, there is a `
+For an extended review of the algorithms used, there is a `SpermTrackingPaper.pdf` academic paper attached with this repository.